falcosecurity/falco-website/content/en/blog/adaptive-syscalls-selection/index.md

 ---
-Title: "Adaptive syscalls selection"
+Title: "Adaptive Syscalls Selection in Falco"
-Description: "Adaptive syscalls selection with the new base_syscalls options"
+Description: "Adaptive syscalls selection with the new base_syscalls option"
 Date: 2023-06-26
-Author: Roberto Scolaro, Federico Di Pierro, Melissa Kilby
+Author: Melissa Kilby, Roberto Scolaro, Federico Di Pierro
 slug: adaptive-syscalls-selection
+images:
+  - /blog/adaptive-syscalls-selection/images/adaptive-syscalls-selection-featured.png
+tags: ["Falco Libs","Falco"]
 ---

 The release of Falco 0.35.0 is a significant milestone, introducing a groundbreaking feature: the ability to select which syscalls to monitor.
 This empowers users with granular control, optimizing system performance by reducing CPU load through selective syscall monitoring.